subLUMENal/firsttimeflyersguide/docs/10_safety.md

 "There are several emergency exits on this aircraft.
 Please take a few moments now to locate your nearest exit.
 In some cases, your nearest exit may be behind you."
 Look around for the nearest emergency exit.
 Just be aware of where it is.
 You will never need to use it, but it's best to have the information and not need it.

 "If we need to evacuate the aircraft, floor-level lighting will guide you towards the exit.
 Doors can be opened by moving the handle in the direction of the arrow.
 Each door is equipped with an inflatable slide which may also be detached and used as a life raft.
 A life vest is located in a pouch under your seat or between the armrests.
 When instructed to do so, open the plastic pouch and remove the vest.
 Slip it over your head.
 Pass the straps around your waist and adjust at the front.
 To inflate the vest, pull firmly on the red cord, only when leaving the aircraft.
 If you need to refill the vest, blow into the mouthpieces.
 Use the whistle and light to attract attention.
 (Also, your seat bottom cushion can be used as a flotation device.
-Pull the cushion from the seat, slip your arms into the straps, and hug the cushion to your chest.)"
+Pull the cushion from the seat, slip your arms into the straps, and hug the cushion to your chest.)
+In the event of an evacuation, leave all personal items behind and proceed to the nearest exit."

 There have been less than 50 passenger airplanes ever that needed to use life rafts or life vests.
 But every airplane has them available, just in case.